ampproject/amp-toolbox/packages/optimizer/README.md

 ### `optimizeAmpStory`

-Enabled server side rendering optimizations to improve amp-story performance such as linking to the amp-story-1.0.css, and server side rendering attributes.
+Enables AMP Story optimizations such as linking to the amp-story-1.0.css, and server side rendering attributes.

 - name: `optimizeAmpStory`